-If you’ve been invited to a christening, baptism or naming ceremony, you’re probably on the lookout for the perfect christening gifts to give to the baby of honour.
+If you’ve been invited to a christening, baptism or naming ceremony, you’ve probably been on the lookout for the perfect christening gifts to give to the guest of honour.

 Our pick of the best christening gifts